bothinah-bokhari/electronic-circle/README.md

 and I created the circuit
-then I searched about SERVO in the seach bar and I choosed SERVO and downloaded the code from it it will show in arduino that's it.
+then I searched about SERVO in the seach bar and I choosed SERVO and shoose the board and micro servo and connect ther together and downloaded the code from it it will show in arduino that's it.